mateuszdorobek/python3.info/advanced/oop/abstract-interface.rst

 OOP Abstract Interface
 ======================
-* Python don't have interfaces
+* Python don't have interfaces, although you can achieve similar effect
-* Cannot instantiate
+* Since Python 3.8 there are Protocols, which effectively are interfaces
+* Interfaces cannot be instantiated
+* Interfaces can be implemented
-* Inheriting class must implement all methods
+* Implemented class must define all interface methods (implement interface)
-* Only method declaration
+* Only public method declaration
-* Since Python 3.8: :pep:`544` -- Protocols: Structural subtyping (static duck typing)

 .. glossary::